-Here are our tips on how to snag the hard-to-get dining reservations at Disney World...
+Here are our best tips on how to snag the hard-to-get Disney World dining reservations…

-The most surefire way to snag hard-to-get dining reservations at Disney World: book 180 days in advance
+The most surefire way to snag hard-to-get Disney World dining reservations: book 60 days in advance

-But even if you do that, there are some tricks that can improve your chances of getting everything you want.
+But even if you try to book right at 60 days out, some tricks can improve your chances of getting everything you want:

 Online reservations open up at 6 a.m.
 Eastern Standard Time, while the phone lines open up at 7 a.m.
-Always try the website earlier but keep the phone number handy in case there are issues on the website - 407-WDW-DINE.
+Always try the website earlier but keep the phone number handy if there are issues on the website or you need to speak to a Cast Member – 407-WDW-DINE.

 Note: make sure you have your credit card handy.
-All reservations now require a credit card guarantee so you’ll need to enter the number in when you make your reservation.
+All reservations now require a credit card guarantee, so you’ll need to enter the number when you make your reservation.

 Chances are better toward the end of your trip

-People staying on-site can book all of their reservations for their whole trip 180 days before the trip begins.
-That means that your chances are better toward the end of your trip since those dates aren’t opened to everybody yet.
+People staying on-site can book all of their reservations for their whole trip 60 days before their arrival date.
+That means your chances are better toward the end of your trip since those dates aren’t opened to everybody yet.

 If there’s a place you really want more than any other, stay flexible and have a couple of date options.